callmeyaz/react-form-runner/README.md

 ### Step 2 - Start using *FormRunner*

-In your component,  make use of useFormRunner for your form by passing it the validator and object to validate.
-Then track changes to your form by tracking click and change events and validate your for when needed.
+In our react component, first we make use of useFormRunner by passing it a custom validator and object to validate.

+Then we track changes in the Form by tracking *click*, *blur* and *change* events and validate our Form when needed.

-Below is an implementation of Form validation using React Form Runner and Yup validation library.
+Below is an implementation of Form validation using react-form-runner and Yup validation library.

 ```javascript
 // Create Yup validation schema